HR Mavericks

 Blacklisting is an illegal practice in most states and can be punished as a criminal or civil offense.
 Don’t do it.

-Employees that feel like they have been blacklisted can file a complaint with the Equal Employment Opportunity Commission (EEOC).
-Should this happen, you will be in the sometimes difficult and often costly position of fighting a claim.
+Employees who believe they have been blacklisted can file a complaint with the Equal Employment Opportunity Commission (EEOC).

 Blacklisting and DEIB